Dentistry

 5. Clear Aligners

-Clear aligners are thin plastic trays that fit over buttons on the teeth.
+Clear aligners are thin plastic trays that fit over the teeth.
 They offer a less invasive alternative to metal and ceramic braces, though they vary in quality.

 Pros